6-steps to efficiently analyze your NPS program

 6 Super-Effective Steps to Analyze the Responses of your NPS Program

-So, here’s a 6-Step Process of efficiently analyzing NPS responses.
+So, here’s a 6-Step Process for efficiently analyzing NPS responses.

 Step 1: Categorize the NPS Responses by Creating Tags